8:45 a.m. to 10:00 a.m.

 - Deanna Moran, Director of Environmental Planning, Conservation Law Foundation

-C4: The Last Mile - Bicycle and Pedestrian Connections to Transit
+C4: The Last Mile - Bicycle and Pedestrian Connections to Transit - PRESENTATION

 Every transit trip is multimodal, with walking or biking important components.
 A panel of municipal, consultant, and regional planners will present a toolbox of bicycle and pedestrian treatments for improving connections to transit.
 Planners will learn how to apply improvements at real locations through a group activity.
 CM: 1.5.